mrocklin/thesis/introduction.md

 Software design principles advocate that such a project be refactored so that it is modular and composable.
 Ideally this allows high quality solutions to migrate more freely and interoperate in a broader range of applications.

 Modularity encourages the separation of code into multiple distinct pieces.
-Ideally these pieces are split as finely as meaningfully possible so that each encodes exactly one area of expertise.
+Ideally these pieces are split as finely as meaningfully possible so that each encodes exactly one area of expertise and each area of expertise is expressed in exactly one piece.
 Composability encourages the development of standard interfaces to enable the independent connection of these pieces to form larger programs.

 Modular and composable software possess the following virtues